root-project/web/manual/math/index.md

 Both methods are available for general and symmetric matrices.

 For matrices whose size is less than or equal to 6x6, the `InvertFast(Double_t &det=0)` function is available.
-Here the Cramer algorithm will be applied which is faster but less accurate.
+Here the Cramer algorithm will be applied, which is faster but less accurate.

 #### Using decomposition classes for inverting

-You can also use the following decomposition for inverting a matrix:
+You can also use the following decomposition classes ((see → [Matrix decompositions](#matrix-decompositions")) for inverting a matrix:

 <table width="100%" border="0">
   <tbody>